grscheller/grok-typescript/notes/TypeScriptLog.md

 Setup Two-Factor authentication with Google Authenticator.
 Saved recovery code in a safe place.

-Linked npm accout with my grscheller GitHub account.
+Linked npm account with my grscheller GitHub account.

-Edited my nmp profile.
+Edited my npm profile.
 Gave my full name.
 Could not change my profile picture.
 Uses some proprietary service called Gravatar, whose tagline is "One profile for everything, everywhere."
 Well, that is not what I want.
 No way to upload a One Piece related avatar image.